 With a mixture of Tapas, Quesadillas, Nachos, Chilli, Skewers and salads piled high with various toppings, (though why anyone would order come here and order a salad, I don’t know), I felt genuinely excited about what I was going to eat.
 The menu says ‘For 2 people sharing, we recommend 3 tapas as a starter or 6 as a main‘.
 So we ordered exactly that!
 Plus more!

 I adored the crispy courgette served with Mojito batter and Cuban gremolata.
+Not quite as nice as Papa Gees version, but still good.
 It was very tempting to order a second portion but I restrained and worked my way through our other dishes. 😉

 The Beetballs were perfectly formed, and packed full of flavour.
 Made from beetroot, coriander and mint, in a rich tomato sauce I ate with a side portion of Zesty rice and wished the portion was bigger.
 Alex had the meat version, Albondigas, and swore they were the best meatballs she’d had in ages.

 Rainbow carrots glazed in brown sugar, lime and parsley, served with a butternut squash purée went fast.